ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 ## Requirements

 - an MX Plan email address (via the MX Plan solution or included in an OVHcloud web [hosting plan](https://www.ovh.co.uk/web-hosting/){.external})
-- You must have an [Exchange](https://www.ovh.co.uk/emails/hosted-exchange/){.external} or [Email Pro](https://www.ovh.co.uk/emails/email-pro/){.external} service with at least one unconfigured account (which will appear as “@configureme.me”).
+- you must have an [Exchange](https://www.ovh.co.uk/emails/hosted-exchange/){.external} or [Email Pro](https://www.ovh.co.uk/emails/email-pro/){.external} service with at least one unconfigured account (which will appear as “@configureme.me”).
-- You need not have set redirection on the MX Plan email address you want to migrate.
+- no redirection set on the MX Plan email address you want to migrate.
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}